 Not because I am perfect-although this absolutely sensible to gather that-

-But because I believe it a part of the social contract-to hide your true opinions and criticism, and save it for behind the person’s back gossip events.
+But because I believe it is a part of the social contract-to hide your true opinions and criticism and save it for behind the person’s back gossip events.

 Even when I worked, in a public office, I was very rarely criticized by my bosses.

 Again- because bosses are taught to criticize “constructively”, plus -during 27 of my 28 years of hard work- I worked really hard, and did a good job I think.

 Not outstanding, not brilliant, but definitely a good one, even a very good one, compared to others. (sure- why neglect an old horrid hobby? sure I compared myself to others).